Easy Pumpkin Spice Granola

 What’s the best way to eat maple pecan granola?

 There are so many uses for homemade granola.
 Personally, I eat this maple pecan granola the same as cereal.
 Add a splash of coconut milk, maybe whatever berries you have in the fridge, possibly some chia seeds for extra crunch — what an amazing start to the day!

 Granola also works great with smoothies.
 Just toss in your normal smoothie ingredients, then add about a half cup of maple granola to give it additional texture and flavor.
 If you’re like my husband and prefer to chew your smoothie, add in a cup or more!

 Did I mention yogurt?
 Sprinkle some maple granola over plain or vanilla yogurt.
 It’s a great way to pack in some probiotics with your protein.
 Homemade granola is also a great topper for pancakes, waffles, oatmeal, kefir, and overnight oats.

 Granola Makes a Great Fall Gift!

-This recipe makes about a baker’s dozen worth of servings.
-You can fill up a mason jar with this granola and still have plenty left over.
+This maple granola recipe makes about two dozen servings.
+You can fill up a mason jar and still have plenty left over.
 If you wrap the top of the jar with some fall foliage or raffia ribbon, it looks super cute!
 Pumpkin spice granola is also great to take to a neighbor or friend!